 - Measuring the effectiveness is harder: It’s so hard to measure where the customer came from you.
 Is it from your Radio Ads, Tv Ads, Journals Ads, you can not measure easily where the signal is coming from you and which channel is taking money and don’t give you ROI.

 - Outbound marketing is more generalized: Almost all the channels you are publishing your products and services has more audience.
 But in digital advertising you can choose which area, people, behavior, interests need to show your Ads.

 Ultimately, the best marketing strategy for your business will be the one that works.
 Remember, audiences and markets change, so analyze your data frequently.
 What worked last year might not work this year.
-As a result, your mix of inbound and outbound marketing will almost certainly change with time, especially as adtech becomes more sophisticated, and offers new ways of targeting audiences and tracking engagement.
-The most important thing you can do with any marketing campaign is measure, optimize, repeat.
+As a result, your mix of inbound and outbound marketing will almost certainly change with time, especially as AdTech becomes more sophisticated, and offers new ways of targeting audiences and tracking engagement.
+The most important thing you can do with any marketing campaign is measure, optimize, and repeat.
 Whether inbound or outbound marketing is your thing, make these three steps your goal – wherever and whenever possible – and you’ll get better results.